spazznolo/spazznolo.github.io/_posts/2023-06-17-draft-probabilities-3.md

 <div style="text-align: center"> <img src="https://spazznolo.github.io/figs/draft-probability-3-2.png" width="70%" length="80"/></div>
 </p>
 <p>
 It is important to clarify that these values are <em>averages</em>.
 There are weak drafts (like last year), and strong drafts (like this year).
-There are also heterogenous pockets, where strong players are clustered together, and there are steep drops in value.
+Even within a draft class, there can be pockets of heterogeneity where talented players are clustered together, as well as instances of significant drops in value.
 Consequently, for our purposes, it is more appropriate to derive pick values based on the prospects <em>eligible for this year's draft</em>.
 </p>
 <p>
 As the Canadiens, we derive pick values by multiplying the probability a prospect is available at a certain pick by their predicted WAR.
 Obviously, we're going to take the player we value highest, so the pick values are calculated like so: